chevereto/v4-docs/README.md

 ---
+sidebar: false
 home: false
 heroImage: /logo.svg
 heroText: Chevereto V4 Docs
 tagline: Image and Video hosting software
 actionText: Get Started →
 actionLink: /introduction/get-started/welcome
-footer: Created by Rodolfo Berrios
+footer: Chevereto media sharing platform
 ---

 # Chevereto V4 Docs

 ![Chevereto](/chevereto.svg)

-[Chevereto](https://chevereto.com) is a powerful image and video hosting script that allows you to create a beautiful media hosting website with all the features you need.
+[Chevereto](https://chevereto.com) is a robust, self-hosted media-sharing platform that prioritizes flexibility and control.
+It enables you to build and manage a media-sharing website on your own server, granting you complete autonomy over your hosting environment and policies.
+With Chevereto, you eliminate the risk of platform restrictions and shutdowns, ensuring your site operates entirely on your terms.

 ## Install